-- Power Perversion Potential: A G-Rated version.
+- Power Perversion Potential: A G-rated version.
 Seeing P.J.'s power in action, Peter is convinced she can just zap all the kids at school to make them his friends.

-- Sapient Steed: Blaze, after his transformation.
+- Sapient Steed: Blaze becomes this after his transformation.

-"She's the one who started all this lovey-dovey 'you light up my life' stuff."
+- Shout-Out: There are a couple throughout the special."She's the one who started all this lovey-dovey 'you light up my life' stuff."

 "We don't need your stinky badges."

-- Swiss Army Tears: P.J. starts to die after she is hit with "Malice Mist" by the villains, since she now needs love to survive.
+- Swiss-Army Tears: P.J. starts to die after she is hit with Malice Mist by the villains, since she now needs love to survive.
 Peter's tears, while declaring that he loves her, revive her.

 - Unusual Euphemism: After seeing that his evil plot has failed, The Cloak cries out "Oh, spit!"